stellar/stellar-core/src/transactions/readme.md

 #Transactions
 See [Concept documentation](https://www.stellar.org/developers/learn/concepts/transactions.html).

-Anything that changes the ledger is called a Transaction.
+Anything that changes the ledger is called a _Transaction_.
 Transactions have an arbitrary list of operations inside them.

 See the "struct Transaction" definition in src/xdr/Stellar-transaction.x